joelmoxley/founder-playbook/IV. Team + Execution/01 - Advisory Board Meetings/01 - EoE - Advisory Board Meetings/md/02 - Cyclotron Road - Quarterly Review Memo Template 2016.docx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This Quarterly Review Memo template from Cyclotron Road provides a structure for a memo detailing the place, time, and agenda for a quarterly review meeting.
+This Quarterly Review Memo template from Cyclotron Road provides a structure for a memo detailing the place, time, and agenda for a quarterly review meeting.

 Credit: [Cyclotron Road](http://www.cyclotronroad.org/)